geraldine-alcindor/Data-Analytic-Projects/README.md

 # Featured Projects:

-Fast Food Marketing Campaign A/B Test – Identified most effective promotion using statistical analysis
+* Fast Food Marketing Campaign A/B Test – Compared multiple promotions using statistical testing and visual dashboards to determine the most effective strategy.

-Luxury Cosmetics SQL Analysis – Revealed revenue-driving demographics for pop-up stores

-Consumer Spending Trends – Time-series dashboards tracking 15 years of spending

-Perfume E-Commerce Market Analysis – Highlighted top countries driving global sales

-BMW Sales Data Analysis – Found key drivers of model performance across regions
+* Retail Customer Segmentation (Clustering) – Applied unsupervised learning techniques to segment customers by purchasing behavior for targeted marketing.

+* E-commerce Website A/B Testing – Analyzed conversion rates between control and treatment groups to assess whether design changes improved engagement.

+* SQL Data Exploration & Visualization – Cleaned, explored, and visualized datasets with actionable recommendations for business improvements.

 # Career Goal:
 To grow into a Data Analyst / Marketing Analytics role where I can bridge the gap between business strategy and data science, using insights to optimize performance and customer engagement.